-We are Energy Safety Canada, the nation’s oil and gas safety association.
+We are Energy Safety Canada, the nation’s energy safety association.
 We work side by side with industry to drive safe work performance.

 A not for profit organization, Energy Safety Canada was launched in October 2017 with the merger of Enform Canada and the Oil Sands Safety Association (OSSA).
 Together, we will continue the work of our legacy organizations to get workers home safely.

 - Make it easier to get safety training

 - Reduce duplication of safety training

 - Make safety standards more alike from site to site

 - Recognize current and valid training and certificates